mateuszjadczykDna/kafka/cc-services/README.md

     * `cc-services/soak_cluster/charts/cc-soak-clients/templates/configMaps.yaml`
         - with the desired throughput/client count for every topic

-2. Optionally build and push your custom docker images, unless already pushed by CI.
+2. Build and push your custom docker images.
 See the section [on building images](#building-new-docker-images) below.
-   > **Important**: You must do this if you are working on a branch or new commit.

 3. Deploy the Trogdor agents
     * Optionally `make -C cc-services/trogdor helm-clean` to clean the state.